- Disability Services

 If you have completed a first degree in law from a university outside of the United States that qualifies you for bar admission in your home country, you may apply to this program.

 Oral and written proficiency in the English language is required.
-Applicants for whom English is not their first language must take the Test of English as a Foreign Language (TOEFL) and attain a minimum score of 79 or 550 for the paper-based examination.
-Our minimum IELTS score accepted is 6.5.
-Please have your official TOEFL score sent to SLU LAW (our institutional code is 6629).
+Applicants for whom English is not their first language must take the Test of English as a Foreign Language (TOEFL) and attain a minimum score of 90 for the Internet-based exam, 233 for the computer-based exam and 577 for the paper-based exam.
+We also accept the IELTS test with a minimum score of 7.0.

 Scholarships and Costs

 SLU LAW awards merit-based Dean's Scholarships to a select group of admitted LL.M. applicants with outstanding academic credentials and exceptional career achievements.
 Applicants who wish to be considered for a Dean's Scholarship should apply to the LL.M.
-Program no later than April 1, 2014, and should complete the scholarship portion of the application for admission.
+Program and complete the scholarship portion of the application.
+We recommend that applicants apply by December 15, 2014, the early registration deadline.
+Our final application deadline is March 6, 2015.

 Other Costs and Expenses